grafana/grafana/docs/sources/http_api/data_source.md

 ## Deprecated resources

-Please note that these resources have been deprecated and will be removed in a future release.
+The following resources have been deprecated.
+They will be removed in a future release.

 ### Query a data source by ID